Aaron-K-T-Berry/react-component-typed-terminal/README.md

 ```

-The following parameters are available for the component.
+The following parameters are available for the `TypedTerminal` component.

 | Name         | Description                                                               | Default          |
 | ------------ | ------------------------------------------------------------------------- | ---------------- |